Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies: Matrix realization of affine Kac--Moody algebras

 \section{Matrix realization of affine Kac--Moody algebras}

 For the convenience of the readers, let us report the matrix realization of the affine Kac--Moody algebras used in the previous section, see \cite{DS, Kac}.
-For each case, we report the following data: \begin{itemize} \item The size $n$ of the matrix realization. \item The generators $E_i,F_i$ and $H_i$ of $\mathring\fg$, and the normalization constant $\kappa$ such that $(X |Y)_0=\mathrm{Tr}(X Y)$ gives the standard invariant bilinear form. \item The Cartan matrix $A$ and the Kac labels $\bf k$ of the affine Kac--Moody algebra $\fg$. \item The Coxeter number $h$, the set of exponents $E$ of $\fg$ and the set of generators $\{\Lambda_j |\; j \in E\}$ of its principal Heisenberg subalgebra (these generators are normalized as in \cite{LWZ, WuVir}). \end{itemize}
+For each case, we report the following data: \begin{itemize} \item The size $n$ of the matrix realization, and $e_{i,j}$ means the $n\times n$ matrix whose $(i,j)$-component is $1$ while the others vanish. \item The generators $E_i,F_i$ and $H_i$ of $\mathring\fg$, and the normalization constant $\kappa$ such that $(X |Y)_0=\kappa\mathrm{Tr}(X Y)$ gives the standard invariant bilinear form. \item The Cartan matrix $A$ and the Kac labels $\bf k$ of the affine Kac--Moody algebra $\fg$. \item The Coxeter number $h$, the set of exponents $\mathscr{E}$ of $\fg$ and the set of generators $\{\Lambda_j |\; j \in \mathscr{E}\}$ of its principal Heisenberg subalgebra (these generators are normalized as in \cite{LWZ, WuVir}). \end{itemize}